Find Affordable College Courses

 About 71% of the students majoring in health science at the school are women while 29% are male.

-Read full report on Health Sciences & Services at Rider University
+Full Health Sciences & Services at Rider University Report

-William Paterson University of New Jersey came in at #7 in this year’s edition of the Most Popular Health Sciences & Services Bachelor’s Degree Schools in New Jersey ranking.
-Located in the large suburb of Wayne, William Paterson University is a public college with a moderately-sized student population.
+William Paterson University of New Jersey landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree health sciences and services programs.
+Located in the suburb of Wayne, William Paterson University is a public college with a medium-sized student population.

 Of the 27 students majoring in health science at William Paterson University, 15% are male and 85% are female.